“Not all those who wander are lost”. – JRR Tolkien

 Dealing with a big, hairy, hand-sized spider was really significant for me.
 And not freaking out while spiders were falling out of my hair?
 I deserved a bloody medal.

 Last year in Italy we walked Sentiero degli Dei or Path of the Gods, and it was my favourite part of the whole trip.
 With views straight out of a travel magazine, it was a hiker’s dream.
 Not only did the trail and the landscape meet my expectations, but the walkers we passed were friendly and chatty.
 Taking photos of other hikers and chatting to people about their day is something I really liked about our trip, it made the walk even more memorable.
-My favourite place in the UK is the Lake District, and while most walkers are friendly and courteous, greeting you with a passing nod or a hello, not once in 15 years have I engaged in conversation with anyone.
+My favourite place in the UK is the Lake District, and while most walkers are friendly and courteous, the engagement stops at a brief nod or a hello.

 Travel isn’t for everyone